hello, this is fatih

 new publication

-“Beyond Borders and Beasts: Exploring an Ottoman Traveler’s Colonial Discourse and His Contribution to the Formation of Race in the Early Modern Period” is forthcoming in Comitatus.
+“Beyond Borders and Beasts: Exploring an Ottoman Traveler’s Colonial Discourse and His Contribution to the Formation of Race in the Early Modern Period,” Comitatus: A Journal of Medieval and Renaissance Studies 55 (2024): 219-243.

 recent work